iifl-logo

 CAUTIONARY STATEMENT:

-This document contains statements about expected future events, financial and operating results of Frontier Capital Ltd, which are forward-looking.
-By their nature, forward-looking statements require the Company to make assumptions and are subject to inherent risks and uncertainties.
-There is significant risk that the assumptions, predictions, and other forward looking statements will not prove to be accurate.
-Readers are cautioned not to place undue reliance on forward-looking statements as a number of factors could cause assumptions, actual future results and events to differ materially from those expressed in the forward-looking statements.
-Accordingly, this document is subject to the disclaimer and qualified in its entirety by the assumptions, qualifications and risk factors referred to in the managements discussion and analysis of the Companys Annual Report FY 2023-24.
+This document contains forward-looking statements regarding the expected future events, financial performance, and operating results of the Company.
+Such statements, by their very nature, involve assumptions and are subject to inherent risks and uncertainties.
+There is a significant risk that these assumptions, expectations, and projections may not prove to be accurate.
+Readers are therefore cautioned not to place undue reliance on these forward-looking statements, as actual results and outcomes may differ materially due to various factors.
+Accordingly, this document should be read in conjunction with, and is qualified in its entirety by, the assumptions, qualifications, and risk factors detailed in the Managements Discussion and Analysis section of the Companys Annual Report for FY 2024 25.

 Knowledge Center